Robinpig/Note/docs/CS/CN/CN.md

 A router forwards a packet by examining the value of one or more fields in the arriving packet’s header, and then using these header values to index into its forwarding table.
 The value stored in the forwarding table entry for those values indicates the outgoing link interface at that router to which that packet is to be forwarded.

+### Routing Algorithms

+We’ll study **routing algorithms**, whose goal is to determine good paths (equivalently, routes), from senders to receivers, through the network of routers.

+Broadly, one way in which we can classify routing algorithms is according to whether they are centralized or decentralized.

+- A **centralized routing algorithm** computes the least-cost path between a source and destination using complete, global knowledge about the network.
+  Algorithms with global state information are often referred to as **link-state (LS) algorithms**, since the algorithm must be aware of the cost of each link in the network.
+- In a **decentralized routing algorithm**, the calculation of the least-cost path is carried out in an iterative, distributed manner by the routers.

+A second broad way to classify routing algorithms is according to whether they are static or dynamic.

+A third way to classify routing algorithms is according to whether they are load-sensitive or loadinsensitive.

+#### The Link-State (LS) Routing Algorithm

+Recall that in a link-state algorithm, the network topology and all link costs are known, that is, available as input to the LS algorithm.

+#### The Distance-Vector (DV) Routing Algorithm

+Whereas the LS algorithm is an algorithm using global information, the distance-vector (DV) algorithm is iterative, asynchronous, and distributed.
+It is distributed in that each node receives some information from one or more of its directly attached neighbors, performs a calculation, and then distributes the results of its calculation back to its neighbors.
+It is iterative in that this process continues on until no more information is exchanged between neighbors.
+(Interestingly, the algorithm is also self-terminating—there is no signal that the computation should stop; it just stops.)
+The algorithm is asynchronous in that it does not require all of the nodes to operate in lockstep with each other.

+#### OSPF

+#### BGP

 ### IP

 [Internet Protocol(IP)](/docs/CS/CN/IP.md)

 [I/O Multiplexing](/docs/CS/CN/MultiIO.md)

+In essence, the NAT-enabled router is hiding the details of the home network from the outside world.

 ### ICMP